All the stores you shopped at as a teen are going bankrupt

 The Limited and Limited Too

-A week into the new year, The Limited called it quits.
+A week into 2017, The Limited called it quits.
 On Jan.
 8, the company’s 250 stores closed their doors for the last time.
 About 4,000 workers were laid off.

 "But this isn't goodbye,” the company announced in a statement.
 “The styles you love are still available online — we're just a quick click away 24 hours a day."
-Except for the fact that the site has been down ever since.

 Sun Capital, the private equity company that owns The Limited, sold the teenage arm of the brand, Limited Too, to Bluestar Alliance back in 2015.
-The company promised to “bring it all back”.
+The company promised to “bring it all back.”

 Wet Seal